Many people think of chronic pain in the same way they think of acute pain. However, in reality, there is a world of difference between the two.

 “Adjunctive drugs such as gabapentin, amantidine, tramadol and even low dose opioid therapy that target the altered neurobiology of chronic pain can be initiated early on in therapy if base analgesic therapy is considered wanting or later when non drug techniques are becoming less effective.”

 In real life, we see conditions that cause chronic pain in our dogs on a regular basis.

 Things like arthritis, hip dysplasia, and many other conditions can cause chronic pain for our dogs.
-With a better understanding of the reasons behind the pain that these dogs feel comes the potential for better, safer and more effective ways to treat them.
+With a better understanding of the reasons behind the pain that dogs feel comes the potential for better, safer and more effective ways to treat them.